allthingslinux/tux/docs/content/selfhost/install/database.md

 ---
 title: Database Installation
+tags:
+  - selfhost
+  - installation
+  - database
 ---

 # Database Installation

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Tux uses PostgreSQL 17+ as its database.
 This guide covers installing PostgreSQL using Docker Compose (recommended) or manually.